Mubarak1A/Mubarak1A/README.md

 🏝️ Interested in making researches and development of software product that solves problems of various categories and make live easier for human races.

 🌍  I'm based in Nigeria.<br />
-✉️  You can contact me at adesinamubarak123@gmail.com.<br />
+✉️  Contact me at adesinamubarak123@gmail.com.<br />
 🧠  I'm comfortable working with C programing language, Python, JavaScript, Node.js, express.js, React, MongoDB, Mysql, HTML, CSS, Bash, Linux.<br />
 🤝  I'm open to collaborating on projects that proffer solutions to the world.<br />